jarizleifr/ManulECS/README.md

 ### Focus on simplicity

 Simplicity as in simple to understand, this has been a huge learning opportunity for myself and I've purposefully tried to keep things as clean as possible.
-There are bound to be more feature-rich and more performant ECS implementations out there, but my implementation does its job with just about 800 lines of code (not counting tests or blanks/comments).
+There are bound to be more feature-rich and more performant ECS implementations out there, but my implementation does its job in less than 1000 lines of code, comments and tests notwithstanding.

 Out-of-the-box, there are no system classes to override, no code generation, no events, no parallelism.
 Just the core functionality for composition, iteration and serialization.
 If you want more exotic features, you can write your own wrappers around ManulECS.